 One of the nice things I love about this casserole, is the ability to make it ahead of time and freeze it until the day before Thanksgiving.
 Let it thaw overnight in the refrigerator then cook as directed.
 No need to worry about last minute prep with this side dish.
 And it can be cooked right beside your turkey!
 Just another easy way to take the stress out of the holidays.

 Want a worry & stress-free Thanksgiving?
-Check out our Thanksgiving Day Planner for a minute by minute schedule for getting dinner to the table on time.
-And you’ll find all the recipes you need in our Thanksgiving recipe series too!
+Check out my Thanksgiving Day Planner for a minute by minute schedule and all the recipes you’ll need to make Thanksgiving dinner into a delicious feast!
+Happy Thanksgiving!

 - 3 cups mashed cooked sweet potatoes